"as you received Christ Jesus the Lord,

 - Jon Bloom has written some thoughtful series of meditations - Not by sight, Things not seen, Don’t follow your heart - The pdfs are available for free download - or the books from amazon

-And if, after pondering God’s word for a few minutes, your prayers then seem a little stale, why not try using one of these:
+And if, after pondering God’s word for a few minutes, your prayers then seem a little stale, then some of these resources for prayer may help:

 - Scotty Smith has a great daily prayer blog at The Gospel Coalition, turning God’s word to us back to him.
 Some of these have been published as “Everyday prayers" and he has recently published a companion volume "Every season prayers"